Attorney Courtland Kristoferson

 During law school, Courtland clerked for the law firm of Shanklin & Cox and the Chenault Law Firm.
 Those experiences helped cement his belief that to successfully represent a client, an attorney must not only possess the requisite legal knowledge, but they must also fully understand the client’s goals and circumstances in order to provide the most effective representation.

 Courtland was admitted to the State Bar of Texas in 2016.
-He is a member of the Denton County Bar Association, the Real Estate, Probate, and Trust Section of the State Bar, and is currently serving as the Treasurer for the Denton County Young Lawyers Association.
+He is a member of the Denton County Bar Association, the Real Estate, Probate, and Trust Section of the State Bar, and is a past Treasurer for the Denton County Young Lawyers Association.